Now More Than Ever, Community Banking is Good Business

 Community Participation and Caring

 As local small businesses, community banks like ours only thrive when our customers and our communities flourish.
 For instance, when communities need help with a fundraiser, whether it’s a sponsoring at Little League team or raising money for a nonprofit agency or a homeless shelter, community banks and small businesses are often the first to answer the call.
-From Nashua to West Glen, and all our local communities in between, you’ll find LSB team members working to help our businesses and our communities succeed.
+From Nashua to Ankeny, and all our local communities in between, you’ll find LSB team members working to help our businesses and our communities succeed.

 Whatever changes this year brings, you can be sure that LSB will be working with our local businesses and celebrating their successes all year long.
 Stop by one of our locations this month to say hello or find out how your local branch is celebrating!